hlascelles/karina_personal_website/_posts/kitchen/2014-03-01-red-risotto.md

 * Heat some olive oil in a heavy bottom pot.
 Add chopped onions.
 Reduce the heat and cook until soft and translucent, about 12min.
 * Finely chop sundried tomatoes and fresh herbs.
 * Use the garlic press to add garlic directly into the pot.
 Stir.
-* Once you can smell the garlic, add sundried tomatoes and fresh herbs to the top together with tomato paste and some salt.
+* Once you can smell the garlic, add sundried tomatoes and fresh herbs to the pot together with tomato paste and 0.5 teaspoon salt.
 Cook for another 5min.
 * Meanwhile boil the kettle.
 * Add the rice to the pot and stir it around for 1min.
 * Increase the heat.
 Pour in the wine and let the rice absorb it.